 Eager to expand my horizons, I discovered my mother’s sewing machine and learned about fit and design literally from the inside out.
 After pursuing undergraduate and graduate degrees that would allow me to continue to hone my skills via coursework in textiles, tailoring, draping, and design, I realized I had discovered my passion, but not the right profession.
 In hindsight, my education was just beginning.
 Read more>

 Janett I. Cordoves, Ed.D.

-I don’t know many individuals, let alone whole families that can both love and vehemently disapprove and disagree with your decisions all in the same time period.
-This ability to both love and say I believe the complete opposite, and yet wish you luck, is the incubator I grew up in.
+The home was composed of multiple generations, faiths, colors, and creeds; it was amazing.
+I don’t know many individuals, let alone whole families, that can both love and vehemently disapprove and disagree with your decisions all in the same time period.
+This ability to both love and say I believe the complete opposite, and yet wish you luck, is the ethos of my upbringing.
 Read more>>

 Being a Russian-Israeli immigrant has helped me a lot with my communication skills and being able to relate to people who haven’t had it so easy in life or that have started from scratch, not having advantages such as money or connections.
 I find it easy to relate to all the creatives on my show in some way, shape or form because of how much we appreciate things, and really value humbleness.
 Read more>>

 I set out to create a unique and elevated yoga experience that helped people get out of their heads and into their souls.
 It was a long two+ years with many twists and turns, doubts and fears, but somehow, I managed to continue putting one foot in front of the other and ended up here, at The Space Between.
 Read more>>